 - the majority of its income is funded through the precept - being conscious of its carbon footprint, and - future sustainability

-Town Council events include; the Annual Mayor Choosing Ceremony, Civic Service, and the Civic Dinner.
+Town Council events include the Annual Mayor Choosing Ceremony and Civic Service.

-A Civic Protocol/Guideline document setting out how these events are held to aid the continuity of these traditions is in the process of being written.
+A Civic Protocol/Guideline document setting out how these events are held to aid the continuity of these traditions has been developed.

 Economy (Ec)